Overview of Rhabdomyolysis

 Clients should be assessed for their functional levels to determine appropriate baseline tests.

 Type: Depends on the functional level of the client

 Intensity: Low intensities with slow progressions

 Athletes who have developed rhabdomyolysis due to heat exertion illness should not participate in any strenuous activities for at least 1 week and must obtain clearance from their physician to return to training activities.
 Endurance athletes returning to their usual training activities should be encouraged to participate in a variety of activities to re-establish their training intensities with appropriate exertion levels.
 Exercise parameters will need to begin at levels that are low relative to the athlete's previous training levels.
-The athletes should avoid training in extreme heat conditions.5 Environmental conditions must be carefully ...
+The athletes should avoid training in extreme heat ...